 Thanks to the thoughtful actions of our residents, Ithaca and Tompkins County has remained a healthy place throughout this pandemic.
 We invite you to share our culture and look forward to welcoming you for a safe visit.

 For those taking advantage of the beautiful open-air spaces provided by our NY State Parks, please take note of the safety updates provided here: parks.ny.gov/covid19

-Many establishments continue to offer takeout or delivery during the period of transition.
+Many establishments continue to offer takeout or delivery along with limited occupancy indoor dining.
 Some may require a reservation.
 Be sure to confirm before going to a restaurant, often their Facebook pages will have the most up to date information.

 - Restaurants are now able to open for outdoor service and indoor service at reduced capacity.
 Social distancing guidelines will still apply.
 Please understand our dining establishments are adjusting to new operations during this transition